SEB-10-Bahrain/seb-installfest-early-2024/ubuntu/README.md

 # ![Installfest - Early 2024 - Ubuntu Installfest](./assets/hero.png)

 Please only proceed with this guide if you cannot use Windows or macOS.
-While developing on Ubuntu is more than possible, many course tools we use, such as Zoom, perform better on Windows or macOS.
+While developing on Ubuntu is more than possible, many course tools we use, perform better on Windows or macOS.
 Proceed at your own risk.

 ## What you need to begin *(you must read this, do not skip this, this is important)*

 - ***A device running Ubuntu 22.04 LTS (Jammy Jellyfish).***
 - At least 20GB of free hard drive space.
 - At least 8GB of RAM.
-16GB of RAM or more is preferable and will improve your learning experience (particularly when screen sharing in Zoom).
+16GB of RAM or more is preferable and will improve your learning experience.
 - A user account with administrative privilege to your local installation of Ubuntu.
 - A fundamental understanding of Linux system administration and debugging.